brunogoliveira-ufpr/JSTargetFuzzer-V2/README.md

 swift-run FuzzILTool --liftCorpusToJS /programs/files/
 ```

-Analyzed programs are compressed and stored in the `analyzed-programs/` folder.
-The script used to compute JavaScript metrics is available at: `analyzed-programs/program_metrics.py`
+The script used to compute JavaScript metrics is available at: `scripts/RQ2-metrics.py`

 ## RQ3 – Crash Analysis